Benefits and other financial support you can claim during maternity leave.

 Social Tariffs for water bills

-If you’re on certain benefits, including Tax Credits or Universal Credit you could get cheaper water rates through a social tariff.
+If you’re on certain benefits, including Universal Credit you could get cheaper water rates through a social tariff.
 All water companies should have a social tariff for people on low income benefits, so you should contact your supplier to find out more.

 Social Tariffs for landline and broadband bills